Syllabus quick links: Objectives, Structure, Textbook, Technology, Grading Criteria, Policies

 "Statistical Techniques in Business & Economics," 17th Ed., Douglas A. Lind, William G. Marchal, and Samuel A. Wathen, McGraw Hill Irwin, 2018.
 ISBN 978-1259666360.
 The 13th, 14th, 15th, or 16th editions will also work.
 I recommend getting the version that best suits your budget.
 This textbook is a good reference textbook, and it also provides many solved problems.
 Note: no special DVDs or software keys are required, just the textbook.

 See FAQ - How to keep the textbook cost affordable.
 Earlier editions of this textbook are often priced under $20.

 Supplemental Readings.
 I will provide several supplemental readings for a few of the topics, when needed.

 Computer and Internet: Computer with Internet access, preferably broadband wired connections with upload and download speeds of at least 1 Mbps.
 For this course you can use either a PC or a Macintosh computer.
 However, "officially" the College of Business supports PCs and there may be a few software features that only work on PCs.
 If you are a Macintosh user consider installing a MS Windows emulator on your Mac, such as Parallels,VMware, or VirtualBox.
-ITS can help with installing this software.
+ITS or STSG can help with installing this software.
 Make sure that you have access to this software before the course begins.